blackravenltd/CoffeeCloud/README.md

           VpcId:              Ref: h.ref('VPC')
 ```

-When processed, the actual definitions will be named `TestInternetGateway` and `InternetGatewayVPCAttachment`:
+When processed, the actual definitions will be named `TestInternetGateway` and `TestInternetGatewayVPCAttachment`:

 ```json
     ...